r0b3rt24/564Fall/README.md

 # 564 Introduction to Database Management System @ UW-Madison
 ## 2019 Fall

-Topic Convered
+Topic Covered
 https://docs.google.com/document/d/1rtoJR6KnqnZyXFCN4UvyKFQR2DCROiyRnME3lHrcAuE/edit?usp=sharing

-This repo will help you review the essentil concepts covered in this course.
-We hope you will be successful in this class.
+This repo will help you review the essential concepts covered in this course.
+We hope you can be successful in this class.